PHCEAC/Qideas/New-users.md

 [quote="catacombs, post:28, topic:38852"]

 * "Qubes OS gives you the possibility to be the weakest link, even if you are an IT se security expert."
 (Zrubi)
+* "use Qubes OS [as installed], and by following basic compartmentalization principles, they will still get some benefits" **even if** there is some risk.

 #### Views of users